 Here’s where your creativity can shine.
-When you grow your own food, you can also can, preserved, dry, and dehydrate it to enjoy year ‘round.
+When you grow your own food, it can also be preserved, dried, or dehydrated for you to enjoy year ‘round.
 Have an herb garden?
 Use those herbs to create teas, tinctures, salves, and aromatherapy products.
-Cook your meals from scratch using your own farm fresh ingredients, or sew your own clothes.
+Cook your meals from scratch using your own farm-fresh ingredients, or sew your own clothes.
 Got fiber animals like angora goats?
-Use their fiber to spin into yarn, dye it with plants from your garden, and start knitting.
+Use their fiber to spin into yarn, dye it with plants from your dye garden, and start knitting.
 Chop your own wood, make your own cheese, and create your own soaps and candles using goat’s milk and beeswax.
 And I probably don’t even need to mention composting here, but I will — making it yourself reduces waste, saves money, and gets you involved with the growing process from beginning to end.

-Once you get the satisfaction of growing your own produce, it’s a logical progression to start raising animals.
-Many homesteaders begin with a few chickens, then add ducks, goats, pigs, and bees.
+Once you get the satisfaction of growing your own food, it’s a logical progression to start raising animals.
+Many homesteaders begin with a few chickens, then add ducks, goats, pigs, and bees using a beehive.
 Those with larger acreage can consider cows or larger herds/flocks to expand their range.
 Before long, you have access to fresh eggs, milk, your own chicken or meat, and — if you want to go hard-core — fiber to make yarn.
 This is, obviously, a larger commitment, as once you take on the responsibility of another creature’s life, you have higher considerations.

-Looking to go all in?
-Start with a rainwater collection system or solar panels for your home.
+Looking to go all-in?
+Start with a rainwater collection system, take steps to create a more water-wise garden or install solar panels for your home.
 Reuse the water from your duck pond to irrigate your garden (instant compost tea).
 For the truly ambitious, consider producing your own energy with photovoltaics, hydropower, or wind turbines.